PhD in Physics

 - Promote effective dissemination of research through publications, presentations, and collaborations with the global scientific community.

-Courses offered in PhD programme
+Courses offered in PhD Programme

 Course Code |

-Course Title |
+Course Tittle |

 CT-647 |